FlorencioFrancisco/Kaffa-Mobile-test/README.md

 Then the area is equal to side+1 * height+1 becuse the vertex have an area of 1.

 # Exercise 5
-In this exercice its created an to do list react app with a todoList component that get the items of the to do list from an A Rest API and crate a todoItem for each of then.
-The todoItem component displays the to do item text and a botton to delete this item from the list.
-The todoList component also displays a add item section at the botton of the list.
+In this exercice its created an to do list react app with a todoList component that get the items of the to do list from a Rest API and create a todoItem for each of then.
+The todoItem component displays the to do item text and a button to delete this item from the list.
+The todoList component also displays a add item section at the bottom of the list.
 All data interactions are made by get, post and delete requests in an Rest API made with python and flask.
 The api storages the data in an csv file using pandas to manage the datasets.

 # Exercise 6